April 23rd 2019

-Why winter’s the perfect time to take up running
+Why autumn is the perfect time to take up running

-From banishing January blues, to boosting your immune system, to giving your 2017 fitness goals a headstart, there couldn't be a better set of reasons to take your workout outdoors
+From banishing the blues, to supporting your immune system, there couldn't be a better set of reasons to take your workout outdoors

-Has your get-up-and-go got up and gone into hibernation this winter?
+Has your get-up-and-go got up and gone into hibernation with the onset of chillier weather?
 With the days getting darker and the temperature only going to get worse before it gets better, who could really blame it.
-However, (and hear us out here), going for a run in the winter could be the best way to see the season in a whole new light.
+However, (and hear us out here) going for a run in the autumn could be the best way to see the season in a whole new light.

-Mood and fitness boosting, it could help provide the strongest of foundations on which to base your new year on thanks to its range of physical and mental health benefits.
-“Running gear is so efficient now that you get to both enjoy the freshness of winter, while being able to keep warm in lightweight clothing,” says William Pullen, author of Run for Your Life: Mindful Running for a Happy Life.
-“And there is nothing as life-affirming and invigorating as feeling strong on a winter’s day.
-It’s incredibly empowering and a perfect way to develop a robust and positive attitude for the year ahead.”
+“Running gear is so efficient now that you get to both enjoy the freshness of the season, while being able to keep warm in lightweight clothing,” says William Pullen, author of Run for Your Life: Mindful Running for a Happy Life.
+“And there is nothing as life-affirming and invigorating as feeling strong on a chilly day.
+It’s incredibly empowering and a perfect way to develop a robust and positive attitude for the season ahead.”
 Sound intriguing?
-Here’s why when it comes to running, winter is the new summer.
+Here’s why when it comes to running, autumn is the new summer.

 Why is winter the perfect time for running?

-Incentive 1: it can help banish winter blues.
-With the couch, TV and all important central heating making it even harder to leave the house these days, a dose of fresh air can prove extremely effective for blowing the cobwebs away.
-“In the winter, many people find that getting out to run is ideal as the winter months mean that we are often stuck inside for long periods of time,” says Dr Michael Burdon, Consultant in Sport and Exercise Medicine and Head of Sports Medicine at Pure Sports Medicine.
+Incentive 1: it can help banish cold-weather blues.
+With the couch, TV and all-important central heating making it even harder to leave the house these days, a dose of fresh air can prove extremely effective for blowing the cobwebs away.
+“In the colder months, many people find that getting out to run is ideal as the these months mean that we are often stuck inside for long periods of time,” says Dr Michael Burdon, Consultant in Sport and Exercise Medicine and Head of Sports Medicine at Pure Sports Medicine.
 He adds, “An interesting study by the Peninsula College of Medicine and Dentistry found that people who exercised in green spaces reported higher levels of revitalisation, positive engagement and reduced stress and tension.”

-No time is this more needed than in January when after the highs of Christmas, the bump back to reality can throw up all manner of lows.
-Providing a pocket of escapism, scheduling in a winter run can create the space needed to reprioritise and recalibrate accordingly.
+Providing a pocket of escapism, scheduling in an autumn run can create the space needed to reprioritise and recalibrate accordingly.
 “How well we relate to ourselves perhaps plays the most significant role in our mental health.
 Doing this well means taking time to care for ourselves, as well as acknowledging and meeting our needs,” says William Pullen.
 “Those needs often include quiet time and time spent alone.
 Running offers all of this and does so in the arms of mother nature.
 As you get out, the world opens up again in front of you.
 It’s a great chance to feel free, find space, and let go.
 Running is also great for finding clarity and creative thinking, so it helps you in other parts of your life too.
 Altogether, it’s an incredibly proactive and positive hobby.”

 Incentive 2: it can help ward off unwanted colds and bugs.
 “Exercise in short to medium bouts has been shown to improve our immunity and therefore at a time when colds and other viruses are circulating, this can be a positive step to help,” explains Dr Burdon.
 “If you have a cold and feel well otherwise, it is generally safe to exercise, but any fever or other symptoms in the chest should mean you should avoid exercise until you feel fully better,” he cautions.

 Incentive 3: it can help re-focus your race training.
-If you’ve signed up for a race or event later on in the year, winter running can make for one of the most effective PB boosters.
-“For many people winter means confirmation and acknowledgement that you have a bib for a major race - such as the London Marathon - which you need to start training for,” says Nike Run Coach Bec Gentry.
+If you’ve signed up for a race or event next spring or summer, running now can make for one of the most effective PB boosters.
+“For many people autumn means confirmation and acknowledgement that you have a bib for a major race - such as the London Marathon - which you need to start training for,” says Peloton trainer Becs Gentry.
 “Motivation and inspiration is commonplace for this reason, as for a fair few people these races signal the start of a whole new training programme and way of life.”

 Incentive 4: it can help give your summer fitness goals a headstart.
 “If we set our intentions for training and stick to them from when the weather is at its worst, when the days are their shortest and our social calendars are full, we will see continuity all the way through to summer,” says Bec.
 “Not using excuses when it is by far the easiest time of year to pull them out the bag, will set you off on the path to success a lot more easily and with a lot more time.”